Inside Crichel House, the family home where aristocrat Constance Marten grew up

 Inside Crichel House: The multi-million-pound family home where aristocrat Constance Marten grew up

-Runaway heiress Constance Marten has been arrested on suspicion of manslaughter by gross negligience, while her newborn baby remains missing
+Runaway heiress Constance Marten has been arrested on suspicion of manslaughter by gross negligience

-Missing aristocrat Constance Marten has been detained with her partner Mark Gordon after 53 days on the run with their newborn baby, who remains missing.
+Missing aristocrat Constance Marten has been detained with her partner Mark Gordon after 53 days on the run as the tragic discovery of the baby of their newborn baby was confirmed.

 The case of the 35-year-old aristocrat makes for one of the more unusual police investigations.
-The former heiress to the multi-million pound Crichel House in Dorset, became estranged from her family after she began dating convicted sex offender Mr Gordon.
+The former heiress to the multi-million pound Crichel House in Dorset, became estranged from her family after she began dating Mr Gordon.

 However, with access to a “significant” amount of cash from her wealthy background she and Gordon were able to evade authorities for almost two months before being arrested by Sussex Police on a residential street in Brighton.